This post may contain affiliate links.We may earn little commission or products from the companies mentioned in this post.

-Best budgeting tips without the plan for unexpected expenses is not complete.
+Best budgeting tips without a plan for unexpected expenses are not complete.
 Just like you plan or save for emergency funds.
 You need to budget unexpected expenses.

-Let’s not mistaken unexpected expenses for bad spending habits.
+Let’s not mistake unexpected expenses for bad spending habits.
 You are not budgeting for impulse spending but for emergencies that are important that you didn’t see coming.
-Something like a little shortage on grocery before the month ends.
+Something like a little shortage of groceries before the month ends.